In the previous modules, you learned the foundational building blocks of modern AI applications:

 Resources

-CrewAI CrewAI GitHub – Open-source framework for multi-agent collaboration and workflow orchestration.
+CrewAI GitHub — Multi-agent collaboration and role-based workflow orchestration.

-Microsoft AutoGen AutoGen GitHub – Framework for building multi-agent and tool-using systems.
+Microsoft AutoGen GitHub — Framework for multi-agent and tool-using systems with human-in-the-loop support.

 Concept Check Questions

-Which memory type is responsible for remembering the user's last support ticket?
+1. Memory: Which memory type is responsible for remembering the details of a user's last support ticket?

 A) Episodic memory